Who is Digging in My Yard?

 |The State of North Carolina, not the Town of Davidson, grants telecommunications companies their franchise agreements to do business in Davidson.
 They enforce the associated regulations according to provisions of the Federal Communications Commission.
 Register complaints with the State by contacting the NC Attorney General’s Office.|

-Will I get a notification before they start digging?
+Will I be notified before they start digging?

-Contractors apply for an Encroachment Permit from the town, which is reviewed and approved by Jesse Bouk, Public Works Manager.
-After the contractors receive their permit, it is up to them to schedule and complete the work – our permit does not bind them to a specific time or time frame.
+Contractors apply for an Encroachment Permit from the town, which is reviewed and approved by the Public Works Department.
+After contractors receive their permit, it is up to them to schedule and complete the work – our permit does not bind them to a specific time or time frame.

 How is the work being done?